Allen Bradford (American football): New York Giants

 Bradford was claimed off waivers by the New York Giants on September 12, 2013.
 He was released on May 12, 2014.

 Jacksonville Jaguars

 Bradford was claimed off waivers by the Jacksonville Jaguars on May 13, 2014.
 The Jaguars released Bradford on August 24, 2014.

+Seattle Seahawks (second stint)

+Bradford was signed to the practice squad of the Seahawks on September 3, 2014, and released on September 9, 2014.

 Cleveland Browns

 Bradford signed with the Browns' practice squad on September 16, 2014.

 Seattle Seahawks (third stint)

 On November 12, 2014, Bradford was resigned again by the Seahawks.
 Bradford, in a locker-room interview on re-joining of the Seattle football team, stated how his return to Seattle "feels like home.
 I’m close to all the guys.
 They welcomed me with open arms.
 And I love being here.
 There’s not a place like this.
 So I’m just appreciative and I just want to work."

+Atlanta Falcons

+Bradford signed with the Atlanta Falcons on February 13, 2015.
+He was released on October 27, 2015.

 Personal life

 Bradford is from Colton, California.
 At Colton High School, Bradford was a linebacker and running back.
 Bradford has two children, Mahlia Liana Bradford and Aiden Lord Bradford.
 On July 2, 2016, he married Vanessa Portillo.